 The data collected has been recommended to include and make available complete information regarding loans, origination, pricing, documentation, security, repayment, settlement, legal proceedings.
 The platform would enable the use of this data by all stakeholders, be it banks, CIC, Information Utilities, Regulators, Supervisors etc.

 Additionally, the HFT recommended linking of individual data fields such as utility bills payment, provident fund payment, statutory dues payment etc with the PCR too.

 The HFT says it would capture the entire banking footprint of an entity in terms of credit relationships.

 PCR has been envisioned as a single point of reporting of data by credit institutions in a standard format to be agreed upon by all stakeholders.
 It would serve as a common reporting platform as well as data warehouse managed by a central agency.
 The platform would enable lenders including regulators and supervisors to access it for core credit information and supplement it with (only) incremental part per their requirement.
 Since the data would be digital and digitally available credit decision-making process would be faster.
 Since PCR would dispense with the mandatory requirement of filing information under various enactments, a lot of unnecessary overlaps would be avoided.

 Defaults being an important credit event, the HFT recommended that these along with other negative behaviour information be captured on the platform and alerts being provided on a real-time basis.
-It was also notably recommended that with a view to alert loan delinquencies on a real-time basis, that all information in PCR is time-stamped and near real-time database, updation is possible along with a query resolution mechanism.
+It was also notably recommended that with a view to alert loan delinquencies on real-time basis, that all information in PCR be time-stamped and near real-time database updation is possible along with a query resolution mechanism.